-All of these tactics will get you, and your company, in front of a new audience.
+All of these important b2b marketing tactics will get you, and your company, in front of a new audience.
 Of course, you need to make sure the audience fits your ideal customer profile, and that it can bring you closer to your potential customers.

 Writing a guest post, or speaking at a conference or a podcast will allow customers the chance to get to know you, and you will be able to present your brand in the best light possible, which combined can help drive organic traffic to your website.
-That way, you will build personal relationships with the right business executives, and closing the deal later will become much easier.
+That way, you will build personal relationships with the right business executives, and closing the deal later will become much easier through positive experiences.

 Another effective way to branch out entails asking your employees to create content themselves.
 You shouldn’t force or expect this of your employees, but asking politely if they’re interested doesn’t hurt.
 Also, the content should be high-quality and engaging.
 Offer rewards to those who produce content, to make them want to create more, and see how all this works for you.